Airline: Rationalization

 The Imperial Airways Empire Terminal, Victoria, London.
 Trains ran from here to flying boats in Southampton, and to Croydon Airport.

 By the early 1920s, small airlines were struggling to compete, and there was a movement towards increased rationalization and consolidation.
 In 1924, Imperial Airways was formed from the merger of Instone Air Line Company, British Marine Air Navigation, Daimler Airway and Handley Page Transport, to allow British airlines to compete with stiff competition from French and German airlines that were enjoying heavy government subsidies.
 The airline was a pioneer in surveying and opening up air routes across the world to serve far-flung parts of the British Empire and to enhance trade and integration.

 The first new airliner ordered by Imperial Airways, was the Handley Page W8f City of Washington, delivered on 3 November 1924.
 In the first year of operation the company carried 11,395 passengers and 212,380 letters.
 In April 1925, the film The Lost World became the first film to be screened for passengers on a scheduled airliner flight when it was shown on the London-Paris route.

 Two French airlines also merged to form Air Union on 1 January 1923.
 This later merged with four other French airlines to become Air France, the country's flagship carrier to this day, on 17 May 1933.

-Germany's Deutsche Lufthansa was created in 1926 by merger of two airlines, one of them Junkers Luftverkehr.
+On 6 January 1926 two German airlines, Deutsche Aero Lloyd (DAL) and Junkers Luftverkehr merged to form Deutsche Luft Hansa Aktiengesellschaft.
+In 1933 The airline simplified its name to Deutsche Lufthansa.
 Lufthansa, due to the Junkers heritage and unlike most other airlines at the time, became a major investor in airlines outside of Europe, providing capital to Varig and Avianca.
-German airliners built by Junkers, Dornier, and Fokker were among the most advanced in the world at the time.
+Post-war transport aircraft designed by Germans Junkers, Dornier, and Dutch Anthony Fokker were among the most successful in the world, at the time, due to their cantilevered wings eliminating the need for external struts or braces.